In This Article

 • By Bus: NJ Transit buses connect Hamilton to Trenton, Princeton, and surrounding areas.

-Where to Stay in Hamilton, NJ
+Where I like to stay in Hamilton, NJ

 • Recommended for Families: Hilton Garden Inn Hamilton – Close to top attractions with an indoor pool and family-friendly amenities.